ienjir/ArtaferaBackend/README.md

 ### The backend for the <a href="Artafera.ch">Artafera Website</a>

 ## ToDo
-- Uncomment admin verification in `picture.validation.go`
+- Uncomment admin verification in `pictures.validation.go`

 ## Development